ccooper1982/ali/README.md

 There are limitations which will be addressed over the coming weeks:

 - Does not manage partitions.
 You must create partitions first
-- Only tested with a GPT partition table, likely it will only support GPT
 - Only tested with `ext4` on `/`
 - No dedicated partition for `/home`
+- No dedicated swap partition
 - Bootloader
   - Only GRUB
   - Assumes Arch is the only OS (doesn't probe for another OS)